Sunday’s Vancouver Island Soccer League Div. 1 match at Victoria’s Blanshard Field was a blast from the past for Cowichan LMG in more ways than one.

 “It was a good, solid team effort for a win on the road,” Martin said.
 “It was a bumpy grass field, but we didn’t let it bother us.”

 The win was Cowichan’s second in their last three matches, and the team improved its record to four wins, one loss and three draws.
+They sit fifth in Div.
+1 although the top three teams all have two games in hand on both Cowichan and fourth-place Westcastle.

 The team’s next match is a big one as they host Gorge at the Sherman Road turf this Friday, 7:30 p.m.
 Gorge is currently eighth in Div.
 1 with three wins and two draws in nine games.